 Billy's Bar in Garlic Lane at Legian Beach close to Legian Beach Hotel.

-See more of the Best Bars in Kuta
+See our video review of the best cafes in Kuta

 Waterbom Park Kuta